creationix/jack/types.md

 ## @remove list index

 Remove an item from the list by index.
 This will shift all items after it and any alias index after it as well.
+Any aliases pointing to this item are removed.

 ## @setalias list key index